GottaYotta/PixelSDK/README.md

 ## Transcoding Media

-If you do not need any UI, media files can also be directly transcoded.
+Media files can also be transcoded without using UI.

 This example stitches two AVAssets named "test.mov" and "test2.mp4" into a single 60 fps mp4 file with H.264 video encoding and stereo AAC audio encoding.